 When a letter arrives in response to Johnnie’s query about borrowing against Lina’s life insurance policy, it explains that the money is payable only upon her death.
 Lina begins to fear for her life.

 And so the suspense continues to build.
-I won’t spoil the movie by revealing more of the plot because you can see the film very soon.
-According to the TCM website, Suspicion will be broadcast on Thursday, January 2, 2020, at noon (ET).
-Set your PVR so you won’t miss it.
+I won’t spoil the movie by revealing more of the plot because you won't want to miss the film.
+Check the TCM website for the next broadcast of Suspicion, which airs from time to time.

 The Jewelry Designer